MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-models/create-and-manage-a-remote-partition-analysis-services.md

     > [!NOTE]
     >  If you get an error indicating the data source does not exist in the collection, you must open the project of the storage database, db-storage, and create a data source that points to the master database, db-master.

-5. On the master server: Right-click the cube name in Solution Explorer, select **Process** and fully process the cube.
+5. On the primary server: Right-click the cube name in Solution Explorer, select **Process** and fully process the cube.

 ## Administering remote partitions
  [!INCLUDE[ssASnoversion](../includes/ssasnoversion-md.md)] supports both parallel and sequential processing of remote partitions.
 The master database, where the partitions were defined, coordinates the transactions among all the instances that participate in processing the partitions of a cube.
 Processing reports are then sent to all instances that processed a partition.